 There are people who genuinely believe that microwave communication makes them ill and there are more disingenuous people who sell microwave devices that they claim can heal us.
 Two decades of research has found no evidence that they can do either at the low intensities our phones use, or the even smaller intensities used by WiFi and Bluetooth devices.
 The microwaves we encounter at home, at work, on a crowded train or in a smart building running on a Bluetooth protocol won't affect us at all.

-If you'd like to know more about Bluetooth in smart homes and how Atamate uses it, please ask us on this form and we'll be happy to answer.
+If you'd like to know more about Bluetooth in smart homes and how Atamate uses it, please ask us on this form or contact us for more information.